 Hint: if you want to see Shoreditch’s street art without the crowds or incessant selfies, your best bet is to get up and set off early in the morning.

 Sip some Very Drinkable Cocktails in Shoreditch’s Best Bars

-I’ve literally spent weeks making my way between Shoreditch’s numerous cocktail bars in a bid to choose the very best (it is, indeed, a tough life).
+We’ve literally spent weeks making our way between Shoreditch’s numerous cocktail bars in a bid to choose the very best (it is, indeed, a tough life).

 Looking for fun things to do in Shoreditch at night?
-I suggest girding your liver and working your way through this list of the best bars in Shoreditch.
+We suggest girding your liver and working your way through this list of the best bars in Shoreditch

 Munch on Street Food Eats

 Much as we sometimes bitch and moan about things that have changed in London over the years (don’t even get us started on house prices) if there’s one thing that we FULLY APPRECIATE it’s the bloom and blossom of so many indie street food stalls.

 People who are passionate about making really good food (turns out we are also really passionate about eating it – win win).